Sydney Sirens

-The Sydney Sirens (commonly referred to as the Sirens) are an ice hockey team based in Sydney, Australia.
+The Sydney Sirens are an ice hockey team based in Sydney, New South Wales, Australia.
 The Sirens compete in the Australian Women's Ice Hockey League (AWIHL).
 The AWIHL is the top tier national league in the country for women and they were one of the founding members.
 The Sirens have been affiliated with several different hockey rinks in the state throughout their existence and have won 3 titles since the league's inception.

 History

 Formed in 2007, they were one of the four founding teams in the AWIHL.
 The Sirens would change their name from 2011 to 2013 to the North Star Sirens but reverted to their original name Sydney Sirens, which they presently use.
 In 2015 the team announced that they would be moving from their former home rink Sydney Ice Arena to the Canterbury Olympic Ice Rink and were hoping to expand their fan base in the inner western suburbs of Sydney.

 Sydney Sirens have expanded their reach in NSW with players from Newcastle, Central Coast travelling for approximately 2 hours to get to the rink.
 This team is also unique because they are one of the only teams which are allowed to take in players from neighbouring territory, ACT.
 These players drive over 3 hours to get to practice and games.